NVIDIA/NeMo/docs/source/nlp/language_modeling.rst

   ``[``, ``<`` and the special tag ``_OP_``.
 Supported closing braces (equivalent to ``}``) are ``)``, ``]``, ``>`` and the special
   tag ``_CL_``.
 For SLURM based tasks, we suggest the use of the special tags for ease of use.

-The ``shard_strategy`` field of the config file can be set if you have multiple shards and are running an experiment with multiple workers.
-It defaults to ``scatter``, which preallocates a set of shards per worker which do not change during runtime.
-For more information about the individual tarred datasets and the parameters available, including shuffling options, see the corresponding class APIs in the `Datasets <./api.html#Datasets>`__ section.

 Tarred datasets for sentence-level LMs can be created with the following script:

 .. code::